Halfish/lstm-ctc-ocr/README.md

 You can also refer to [Recursive Recurrent Nets with Attention Modeling for OCR in the Wild] (http://arxiv.org/abs/1603.03101) to compare these two modern different architectures.

+---

-You can :star: this project if you like it :-)
+You can :star: this project if you like it.

+:-)